-Mirrors and Windshield

-Mirrors should be clean and adjusted properly from the inside.
+Mirrors and windshield

-Windshield should be clean with no illegal stickers, no obstructions, or damage to the glass.
+- Mirrors should be clean and adjusted properly from the inside. - Windshield should be clean with no illegal stickers, no obstructions, or damage to the glass.

-Emergency Equipment
+Emergency equipment

-Check for spare electrical fuses.

-Check for three red reflective triangles, 6 fusees or 3 liquid burning flares.

-Check for a properly charged and rated fire extinguisher.
+- Check for spare electrical fuses. - Check for three red reflective triangles and 6 fuses or 3 liquid burning flares. - Check that the fire extinguisher is properly charged and securely mounted.